 Christopher Fonzone was appointed to the J. William Fulbright Foreign Scholarship Board in 2017.

-Christopher Fonzone most recently served as Deputy Assistant to the President, Deputy Counsel to the President, and National Security Council (NSC) Legal Adviser.
+Prior to starting at Sidley, Fonzone served as Deputy Assistant to the President, Deputy Counsel to the President, and National Security Council (NSC) Legal Adviser.
 In that role, Fonzone was responsible for providing legal advice to the NSC staff and other White House officials on a range of legal matters and for coordinating the development of Executive Branch national security and foreign policy legal positions.

 Prior to his time at the White House, Fonzone worked at the Department of Justice in the Office of Legal Counsel and on the Civil Division’s Appellate Staff; served as Special Counsel to the General Counsel of the Department of Defense; and clerked for Justice Stephen Breyer of the United States Supreme Court and Judge J. Harvie Wilkinson III of the United States Court of Appeals for the Fourth Circuit.